zhuyunz/KSkyWizard/README.md

    Now you can examine the sky-subtracted spectrum to see if that looks good to you.
 By default, it will extract the spectrum from a 10x10 box centered on the center of the FoV (i.e., a box with lower left at (x1, y1) = (13,44) and upper right at (x2, y2) = (23, 54).
 You can update the region used to extract the spectrum simply by updating the DS9 pixel indices in the box below the plotting canvas as `x1, y1, x2, y2` (lower left + upper right).
    <img width="1178" alt="image" src="https://github.com/zhuyunz/KcwiKit/assets/33030986/527c7005-6f49-4b5e-be97-4bfa37c6728c">

-   The pre-ZAP spec is scaled to have the same median as the sky-subtracted spectrum for better display purpose.
+   The pre-ZAP spec is scaled to have the same median as the sky-subtracted spectrum for better display purposes.

    If you set the redshift, it will also indicate where the emission lines are expected to be.
 You can use the navigation bar to examine the plot, and go back to the full plot with right click.
-Besides, you can also examine the plot with following options (click the canvas first to activate the keyboard interaction):
+Besides, you can also examine the plot with the following options (click the canvas first to activate the keyboard interaction):

    - Press 'n' to turn off the pre-ZAP spec.
-   - Press 's' to turn on the pre-ZAP spec so that you would know where the sky lines are.
+   - Press 's' to turn on the pre-ZAP spec so that you would know where the skylines are.
    - Press 'o' to move the spectrum to the observed frame.
-It is useful when you want to update the sky segment (which requires observed frame) and re-run ZAP.
+It is useful when you want to update the sky segment (which requires in the observed frame) and re-run ZAP.
    - Press 'r' to move the spectrum to the rest frame.

    Go to the next frame if you are happy with the spectrum; otherwise, press `Run ZAP` button and run the sky subtraction again with the updated sky segment.
 It's always a good idea to check the output `_zap_icubes.fits`!
 For the frame using the in-field sky, you can also check the white-lighted image of the clean datacube `_zapclean_wlimg.fits` to make sure the source is properly masked.
 You can update the DS9 region mask and re-run the ZAP again!